What You Need to Know About Medical Malpractice Screening Panels

 Elements of a Medical Malpractice Claim

-Before you even think about filing a medical malpractice lawsuit, you need to establish the following:
+Before you file a medical malpractice claim, you need to establish the following:

 - A physician owed you a duty of care